timstephens24/jellyfin-docker/README.md

 ```--device=/dev/dri:/dev/dri```

-We will automatically ensure the abc user inside of the container has the proper permissions to access this device.
+I will automatically ensure the abc user inside of the container has the proper permissions to access this device.

 ### Nvidia